Lapp-coder/go-pocket-sdk/README.md

 	authURL, _ := client.GetAuthorizationURL(requestToken)
 	fmt.Println(authURL)

-	// Waiting for the user to follow the authorization link and grant rights to the applicationю fmt.Scanln()
+	// Waiting for the user to follow the authorization link and grant rights to the application fmt.Scanln()

 	auth, err := client.Authorize(ctx, requestToken)